saltstack/salt/doc/topics/tutorials/starting_states.rst

 .. note::

-    This is just the begining of using states, make sure to read up on pillar
+    This is just the beginning of using states, make sure to read up on pillar
     next:

         :doc:`Pillar Walkthrough </topics/tutorials/pillar>`